SBD1/2025.1-Munchkin/docs/modulo02/ddl.md

     <summary>Migrações</summary>

     ```sql
+    -- Cria um usuário de aplicação com superpoderes (para facilitar o desenvolvimento)
-    CREATE ROLE "user" WITH SUPERUSER LOGIN PASSWORD 'password';
+    CREATE ROLE "aplicacao" WITH SUPERUSER LOGIN PASSWORD 'sbd1_2024.2@munchkin';

+    -- Permite que ele se conecte ao banco munchkin
-    GRANT CONNECT ON DATABASE cdz TO "user";
+    GRANT CONNECT ON DATABASE munchkin TO "aplicacao";

+    -- Permite que ele use o schema public (onde as tabelas serão criadas)
-    GRANT USAGE ON SCHEMA public TO "user";
+    GRANT USAGE ON SCHEMA public TO "aplicacao";

+    -- Dá permissões totais sobre tabelas, sequências e funções
-    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "user";
+    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO "aplicacao";
-    GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO "user";
+    GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO "aplicacao";
-    GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public TO "user";
+    GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public TO "aplicacao";

+    -- Garante que novas tabelas criadas automaticamente deem esses mesmos privilégios
     ALTER DEFAULT PRIVILEGES IN SCHEMA public
-    GRANT ALL ON TABLES TO "user";
+    GRANT ALL ON TABLES TO "aplicacao";

     ALTER DEFAULT PRIVILEGES IN SCHEMA public
-    GRANT ALL ON SEQUENCES TO "user";
+    GRANT ALL ON SEQUENCES TO "aplicacao";

     ALTER DEFAULT PRIVILEGES IN SCHEMA public
-    GRANT ALL ON FUNCTIONS TO "user";
+    GRANT ALL ON FUNCTIONS TO "aplicacao";
     ```

 </details>